Skip to main content

 core

 One product surface configures public URL scans and ZIP-based static build scans.
+ZIP uploads stream directly to MinIO without touching disk.

 core

-Unified Report Contract
+Unified Report with Issue Fingerprinting

 dx